 Larger, sweeter, juicier and not as flat as Fuyu.
 Firm when ripe, sweet, flavorful, non-astringent persimmon.
 Easy to grow in cool or hot climates.
 Cold hardy to zone 7.
 Fall harvest, mid October to mid November.
 200 hours.
 Self-fruitful.
 On Lotus rootstock.

 Large, deep orange red, acorn shaped persimmon.
 Hot summer required to ripen fruit.
 Sweet, flavorful, astringent until soft-ripe.
 Productive, ornamental.
 Late harvest, mid Nov. to early Dec.
 Cold hardy to zone 7.
 200 hrs.
 Self-fruitful.
 On Lotus rootstock.

 Large to very large fruit.
 Non-astringent.
 Dark orange skin, orange flesh.
 Ripens in late October to early November.
 Reliable producer.
 Resistant to frost.
 Flavor is greatly enhanced by cold storage.
 Cold hardy to zone 7, maybe 6.
 200 hours.
 Self-fruitful.
 On Kaki rootstock.

 Matsumoto Wase Persimmon

 Tasty orange non-astringent fruit.
 Bud mutation of Fuyu.
 Ripens about two weeks earlier than Fuyu in late September to early October.
 Self-fruitful.
 Cold hardy to zone 7.
 200 hours.
 On Kaki rootstock.

 Old Japanese variety known as 'The Very Best One.'
-Medium, elongated, yellow fruit.
+Medium, elongated, astringent yellow fruit.
 Gourmets claim it to be the sweetest of the persimmons.
 Cold hardy to Zone 6.
-Astringent.
-Can be dried while firm and this process removes the astringency.
-200 hrs.
+Can be dried while firm which removes the astringency.
+Ripens in November.
+200 hours.
 Self-fruitful.
 On Kaki rootstock.